wchorski/dg-pywrite/src/site/notes/developer/Digital Gardening/Obisidan Digital Garden.md

 <script async src="https://animals.YOURDOMAIN.site/dogs" data-website-id="fa4f8c5b-***"></script>
 ```

 Essentially, your injecting a new `<script>` into the head of every page in your published garden.
-You'll also notice the strange choice of domain name, this explained in my setup of [[developer/Home Lab 🏠/umami\|developer/Home Lab 🏠/umami]]
+You'll also notice the strange choice of domain name, this explained in my setup of [[developer/Home Lab 🏠/umami\|umami]]

 ## Custom Styles